sukiletxe/vbns-ao2/README.md

 You will need:

 * Python (I use version 2.7.15).
 * accessible_output2, libloader and platform_utils, by Christopher Toth and Tyler Spivey.
-They are included and the first one is modified.
-The originals can be downloaded from <http://hg.q-continuum.net>.
+They are included.
+They can be downloaded from <http://hg.q-continuum.net>.
 * Other dependencies.
 Use `pip install -r requirements.txt` to install them, and run `pywin32_postinstall.py -install` afterwards.
 * [7-Zip](http://7-zip.org) to compress the compiled executable using the included batch file.